csv2uppaal/csv2uppaal/README-GUI.txt

 We also tested it against RVM rubies. http://rvm.beginrescueend.com/

+When using RVM remember to enable pthreads as bellow. rvm install 1.9.3 --enable-pthread

 On Windows, if you have set up the Tcl/Tk checkbox on rubyinstaller everthing should run fine.